GitDaBytes/BehavioralCloning/writeup.md

 For details about how I created the training data, see the next section.

+It should be noted, that by default the simulator wanted keyboard input to steer the car.
+This was a problem as a keyboard only allows you to turn the wheel or not (there is no find grain way to control steering with a keyboard).
+So, I purchased a Logitech F310 game controller and used that to control the car.
+This provided me the ability to keep the car more centered in the track as well as turn the car in a more controlled manner.
+On corners, I needed to record a picture and steering angle that match accurately.
+This could only be done with an analogue controller.
+With a keyboard you can only turn corners by rapidly presing and releasing a key to wobble your way around the turn.
+This results in some corner images recorded with full steering lock, and some with zero steering angle.
+This is very bad and will not teach your model to drive.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach